ersanchez/notes/zfs.md

 ### ZFS Send and Receive

 * * * * * * * * * * * * * * * * * * * * * * *
-**WARNING: _If you are sending and receiving encrypted ZFS datasets you must add the `-w` flag to transfer in a raw format.
+**WARNING: _If you are sending and receiving encrypted ZFS datasets with the encryption key loaded, you must add the `-w` flag to transfer in a raw format.
 If you do not add this flag, you will send UNencrypted data!_**
 * * * * * * * * * * * * * * * * * * * * * * *

 You can move a ZFS filesystem from one zpool to another zpool (same or remote computer).
 Using ZFS send and receive buys you error checking on the receiving end.
 This is more desireable than `dd` or `rsync`.